Is your NDA doing more harm than good for your startup? Here are 5 reasons Angel and VC funds avoid NDAs.

-You are having a great conversation with the lead from an Angel fund which appears to be a good investor match for your company.
-They invest in the technology space in which you operate, at the stage of development that your company occupies and within the level of investment you are seeking.
-They appear to be genuinely interested and he is requesting additional information from you….
+You have found the Angel fund of your dreams.
+They invest in the sector in which you operate, at the stage of development that your company occupies and within the level of investment you are seeking.
+The conversation is going great.
+They appear genuinely interested and request additional information.

 A LOT JUST HAPPENED!

-If the fund manager represents a well-established Angel fund with a solid history of investment and an impeccable reputation, you may have just insulted him personally and the fund as well.
+If the fund manager represents an angel fund with a solid history of investment and an impeccable reputation, you may have just insulted the fund AND her/him personally.
 Angel groups and VCs operate in a tight knit industry.
 They work hard to build and maintain strong reputations of integrity.
-Without it, entrepreneurs would not be interested and their deal flow would dry up.
+Without that, entrepreneurs would not be interested, and their deal flow would dry up.

-They invest in startup companies and as such have a stake in their success.
+They invest in startup companies and therefor have a stake in those companies’ success.
 Investors don’t typically build startups.
 Ideas, in and of themselves are just that, ideas!
 Without a seasoned management team to execute on the development of the idea, the startup possesses little value.
 Great management teams which can execute are not generally sitting idle awaiting the next idea.

-Finally, assuming the Angel and VC funds are seeking scalable ideas, and assuming your idea really is an original scalable idea in a market open to significant development, you just announced you may not be that experienced to execute and drive the idea.
+Finally, lets assume that your idea really is an original, scalable idea in a market open to significant development.
+By asking for an NDA, you have just announced that you have not done your research – that you do not have the necessary experience to execute and drive the idea.
 Essentially, you have announced you are inexperienced and naïve.
-A savvy and experienced entrepreneur would know that Angel groups and VC seldom sign NDAs.
+A savvy, experienced entrepreneur knows that Angel groups/VCs seldom sign NDAs.

 NDAs are Costly

 NDAs are legal documents which, if done correctly, typically require the review of an attorney.
 Boilerplate versions generally require effort from attorneys for the party that did not originate the document.
-Once commenced, such efforts seldom move forward leaving said boilerplate untouched.
-Typically the parties negotiate aspects of the agreement requiring modifications and re-writes to the original document, again requiring legal support.
+Once commenced, most individuals seldom move forward, leaving said boilerplate untouched.
+Typically, the parties negotiate aspects of the agreement and re-write the original document, requiring even more legal support.

 NDAs are Time Consuming

-It is not uncommon that an Angel or VC fund might have multiple entrepreneurs pitching them similar ideas at the same time.
-Requesting execution of NDAs in this situation could create a which comes first, the chicken or the egg type conundrum?
-Without executing NDAs, the entrepreneurs won’t provide the information the investors need to choose from amongst them.
-However, if the Angel and VC funds execute NDAs, they may only be able to look at one of the opportunities, the one for which they execute the NDA.
+It is not uncommon for an Angel/VC fund to have multiple entrepreneurs pitching similar ideas at the same time.
+Requesting execution of NDAs in this situation could create a, “which comes first, the chicken or the egg?” type conundrum.
+Without an NDA, some entrepreneurs won’t provide the information the investors need to make a choice.
+However, if the Angel/VC funds DO execute NDAs, they may only be able to look at one of the opportunities – the one for which they execute the NDA.
 On what basis do the investors decide which opportunity to choose?

-Executing NDAs Enhance the Angel Group or VC Funds Susceptibility to Litigation
+NDAs Enhance the Angel Group/VC Fund’s Susceptibility to Litigation

 If they subsequently invest in a company with a similar idea after executing an NDA with another, they may be accused of stealing the idea.
-Even if they didn’t and they win the law suit, they lose.
+Even if they didn’t, and they win the law suit, in the end, they still lose.
 The litigation is a time sink!
 Angel and VC Funds are simply unwilling to accept this increased risk of litigation.

-The entrepreneur’s best bet is to segregate the secret sauce, that technology or information which is truly impactful and secret.
+The entrepreneur’s best bet is to segregate the “secret sauce” (the technology or information that truly is impactful and secret).

-Angel and VC funds are managed by sophisticated people.
-If they have a high interest in the opportunity and have completed their due diligence and are ready to invest, pending the opportunity to review this technology / secret sauce, a narrow NDA can be crafted to protect the startup, potentially with the support of an outside expert who can validate the technology, without constraining the fund.
+Sophisticated people manage Angel and VC funds.
+If they have a high interest in the opportunity, have completed their due diligence, and are ready to invest pending the opportunity to review said “secret sauce,” a narrow NDA can be crafted to protect the startup.
+Sometimes it is helpful to involve an outside expert who can validate the “secret sauce” without constraining the fund.

 NOTE: This article may discuss issues for which legal advice should be considered prior to a decision or agreement with a third party.
 It should be noted that the author is not an attorney, and FundingSage is not a law firm.
 FundingSage’s employees and affiliates do not provide legal advice.
 We recommend you seek the services of an attorney if legal advice is required.